 Continual pushback on online gambling

 Kyl continued his fight to ban online gambling in 2003.
 He argued that the poster child for a need to regulate online gambling was NHL player Jaromir Jagr.
 Jagr lost more than half a million dollars gambling online.
-During the same hearing, Kyl reported that 35 percent of internet casinos did not pay winners.
+During the same hearing, Kyl reported that 35 percent of online casinos in the USA did not pay winners.